lolwww/azure-bulk-ubuntupro-upgrade/README.md

 # Azure Ubuntu Pro Upgrade Script

 This script automates the process of upgrading Ubuntu VMs in Azure to Ubuntu Pro.
-It finds VMs with a specific tag, updates their license type, installs the Ubuntu Pro client, and activates it.
+It finds VMs with a specific tag, updates the license type, installs the Ubuntu Pro client, and activates it with auto-attach.

 ## Features